This is a course on how to create content on sport.

 I wrote like no one else because I didn't know how you were supposed to write about sports.
 I wrote about things that I cared about because I didn't understand news cycles.
 And I wrote with a piece of me in each article, because no one was around to tell me not to.
 This all means that I have built a career on writing about sport that isn't like the jobs of others.

-This course is me reverse-engineering my writing.
+This course is me reverse-engineering my writing, podcasting and videos.

 The course is part theory and part practical.
-There are over two hours of lectures, but there are also many checklists and tips to show you how to think, plan, and write, and also a practical component where you have to mesh my teachings with who you are.
+There are over three hours of lectures, but there are also many checklists and tips to show you how to think, plan, and write, and also a practical component where you have to mesh my teachings with who you are.

 I have tried to make it as practical as possible so that if you find yourself in a press box the next day or writing a feature from your living room, you could take what you're learning and apply it.
+Or if you and your neighbour start a podcast, you will know what options are best.

 This is not a course on how to get into the industry; most of those are a bit scammy and I don't want you to think you can take my course and suddenly become the Times chief sports writer.
 This course is aimed at taking who you are as a fan, and showing you how to use it to become a sports writer.